julianlegouic/TipQuant/README.md

 5. For each tube:
     1. We compute the membrane area by extending an arc of user-defined length and width around the tip with the `Membrane` module.
-    2. We compute the region of measurement inside the cytoplasm (non-overlapping with the membrane) with the `Region <A, B, C or D>` module.
+    2. We compute the region of measurement inside the cytoplasm (non-overlapping with the membrane) with the `Region <A, C or D>` module.
     3. We use the `Measure` module to compute useful figures from the masks above.
 A list of the measurements is described below. ![areas](data/assets/areas.png)

 6. We save the results and return them to the user.